 Tenor Michael Anderson will soon be returning to Geneva Light Opera to perform Nemorino in their production of L'elisir d'amore.
 He most recently made his Metropolitan Opera debut as a member of the Extra Chours in productions of Lohengrin and Der Fliegender Holländer.
 Last year, he sang the Tenor Soloist in Carmina Burana with the Huntington Choral Society and appeared as Belmonte while making his debut at the Geneva Light Opera in Geneva, New York.
-As a Young Artist with Nashville Opera, where he performed the roles of Peter Quint/Narrator in The Turn of the Screw, King Kaspar in Amahl and the Night Visitors, and David in Pepito .
+As a Young Artist with Nashville Opera in 2019-2020, he performed the roles of Peter Quint/Narrator in The Turn of the Screw, King Kaspar in Amahl and the Night Visitors, and David in Pepito .

 For the 2018/19 season, he was part of the Apprentice Artist programs for both Des Moines Metro Opera and Palm Beach Opera.
 With PBO, he made his debut in the role of Dr. Blind in Die Fledermaus.
 During his apprenticeship, he also covered Giuseppe and Gastone in PBO’s production of La Traviata.